Mental Health Facilities Lewis County, WA

 Cascade Mental Healthcare

-Cascade Mental Healthcare is a mental health clinic in Lewis County, Washington, located at 228 West Main Street, 98356 zip code.
-Cascade Mental Healthcare offers telemedicine/telehealth and outpatient treatment.
-Cascade Mental Healthcare provides behavior modification, trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Cascade Mental Healthcare also supports people with serious mental illness, people with PTSD and people with trauma.
-Some other services provided by Cascade Mental Healthcare include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Cascade Mental Healthcare is a mental health clinic in Lewis County, Washington, located at 3510 Steelhammer Lane, 98531 zip code.
+Cascade Mental Healthcare offers hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
+Cascade Mental Healthcare provides individual psychotherapy, group therapy and behavior modification to young adults, seniors 65 or older and adults.
+Some other services provided by Cascade Mental Healthcare include education services, case management and family psychoeducation.

 Learn More